Police chief says foul play not expected after body found near highway - Port Arthur News

 Police chief says foul play not expected after body found near highway

-Police are investigating the discovery of a deceased male found Sunday morning along U.S. 69 and Texas 73.
+Police are investigating the discovery of a deceased male found at approximately 8 a.m.
+Sunday along the cloverleaf at U.S. 69 and Texas 73.

 Port Arthur Police Chief Tim Duriso said investigators do not believe foul play was involved in the death of the man.